-Oximetry and Six Minute Walk tests are offered at all three locations.
+Oximetry and Six Minute Walk tests are offered at both locations.
 Oximetry is a painless, noninvasive method of determining how much oxygen is in your blood.
 Your doctor might want us to check your oxygen level with or without exertion.
 We can also give you an oximeter to take home to wear overnight to ensure that you are breathing well while you sleep.
 For patients with home oxygen who want to fly, we offer a High Altitude Simulation Test that can determine whether you would have trouble breathing in an airplane.

 Stress Testing is offered only at the hospital lab.
 This is another painless test that helps the doctor better assess how well your entire cardiovascular system uses oxygen and gets rid of carbon dioxide.

 Bronchoscopy is an invasive test that allows the doctor to look directly into your lungs.
 This allows them to get biopsies or microbiology samples to assist them in making a diagnosis.
 Washington Health System Washington Hospital has the latest video and navigational bronchoscopy technology that allows us to reach smaller nodules farther out in the airways.
 This allows us to reach a diagnosis more quickly.
 A quicker diagnosis and can lead to less invasive and costly treatment.
 To make you comfortable, the doctor will sedate you throughout the procedure.